vmwareacecs/planespotter/docs/create-build-images.md

-## Creating A Python Flask Build Image
+## Creating Python Flask Build Images

+The build images used for build activities like development and testing.
 We can first clone the public respository locally to a Development folder on our laptop.

 ``` shell
 mkdir ~/Development